lawlesscreation/coding-standards/README.md

 ## General principles

 - Use soft-tabs with a two space indent;
-- Never compress code, that's the app/servers job;
+- Avoid compressing your code, that's the app/servers job.
+If you do, be sure to provide an uncompressed and commented version;
 - Keep your code clean.
 Seperate CSS into a .css file, JavaScript into a .js file etc;

 ## Table of contents